-For competition entrants not based at Warwick, we will upload a webcast after each workshop which you can watch here.
-We are currently working on editing/polishing the video from the second workshop and this will be available shortly - thanks for your patience!
+For competition entrants not based at Warwick, we have uploaded a webcast of each workshop which you can watch here.

 Who is the Audience? [and other perils of musical translation for the stage!]

 Friday 25 January 2019, 3-5pm in PS1.28

 In this workshop on song and translation, Benjamin Hamilton, award-winning translator of opera with translations for Warwick Arts Centre, London’s Hackney Empire and Hampstead Garden Opera, will introduce his approach to translating song for the stage.
-This focusses on one simple question: who is the audience?
+This focuses on one simple question: who is the audience?